kaif-builds/Flow_Pilot/README.md

-A comprehensive DeFi platform built on the Flow blockchain, featuring Forte Actions automation, yield farming, and AI-powered trading agents.
+A comprehensive DeFi platform built on the Flow blockchain, featuring yield farming, and AI-powered trading agents.
 Flow Pilot demonstrates the future of decentralized finance with automated transaction scheduling, composable agent strategies, and a beautiful modern UI.

 ---